Top best answers to the question «25 travel for work is how much»

 Set aside one day and one night on the weekend where you ONLY see one another--no friends, no family, no interferences.
 Just use the time to reconnect and enjoy each other's company.
 For the spouse who stays home, also set several "friend" dates throughout the week--go to a movie, go to dinner, pursue a mutual hobby.

-❔ How much do work from home travel agents make?
+❔ How much for travel cheque?

 10 other answers